rotemyohanan/time-machine/Spring/spring.md

 These dependencies are not virtual components that are injected, but physical resources in a file system (typically).

+The technology that Spring is most identified with is **Inversion of Control**, and specifically the **Dependency Injection** flavor of Inversion of Control.

 Logging:
 ========
 The mandatory logging dependency in Spring is the Jakarta Commons Logging API (JCL)